 Highland Orchards—West Chester

-Shuttles run to the fields on the weekends, but during the week you are able to drive your car there after stopping at the market first to pre-pay.
+While in the past you were able to drive your car to the orchard to pick, visitors must now ride shuttles, which run continuously throughout the day, to the fields.
+Simply stop at the market first to pre-pay.
 Highland has many varieties of apples, which are sold by the container, not per pound.
-Harvest Festival weekends in the fall include hayrides, face painting, scarecrow building, and more.
+Apple picking season runs from September to November, and Harvest Festival weekends in the fall include hayrides, face painting, scarecrow building, and more.

 Johnson's Farm—Medford, NJ

 In nearby Medford, just a quick drive over the Ben Franklin Bridge, enjoy apple picking at Johnson's Farm where the first day of picking is September 8, 2018.
 There are also a ton of family-friendly activities to engage in on the farm, including pedal go-karts, an obstacle course, climbing rocks, and more.

 Much more than just an orchard, Linvilla is a huge outdoor destination for families.
 The Pumpkin Land display alone is worth the visit, along with a large playground, farm animals, a market, and festivals on the weekends.
 Families can take a hayride out to Linvilla’s 20 acres of orchards with 25 different varieties of apples.

 Pick your own apples and pumpkins via a wagon ride that takes you through the farm and across a giant corn maze.
 The Market also has a great selection of cheeses and delicious ice cream.
 Apple picking season kicks off on September 8-9, 2018 and continues throughout weekends in September with the market's Fall Harvest Apple Fun.